CUAir/DistributedSystemsDocs/docs/airdropserver.rst

 The third mode, override, schedules the drop job to execute at the current time.
 The drop job, when executed, communicates with the airdrop board and to set the angles of the mechanism to “open”, which drops the payload.

-Also see the presentation give on Airdrop `here <https://docs.google.com/presentation/d/1bkWt93OvCaJGoPV4hLBj9kzwlWbTHkdznSIj07GO1pI/edit/>`_
+Also, see the presentation given on Airdrop `here <https://docs.google.com/presentation/d/1bkWt93OvCaJGoPV4hLBj9kzwlWbTHkdznSIj07GO1pI/edit/>`_.

 Connecting to the NUC
 -------------------------

-Turning the NUC ON
+Turning the NUC On
 ^^^^^^^^^^^^^^^^^^^^^
 What you need: